Cursor vs GitHub Copilot (2026)

 Best for

-Teams that need AI coding across multiple editors with enterprise controls
+Teams that need AI coding across multiple editors with GitHub integration, enterprise compliance, and IP indemnity at $10/month

 Capabilities